pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 - **Automation and Tooling**: Metrics like the percentage of infrastructure provisioned through code, the frequency of platform updates, and the time saved through automation can demonstrate the platform's operational efficiency.
 - **Observability and Monitoring**: Measuring the effectiveness of observability tools, the time to detect and resolve issues, and the quality of incident reports can [provide insights into the platform's overall health](https://www.pulumi.com/blog/insights-cloud-account-discovery/) and performance.

-As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement: "We actually look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
-This creates that visibility and shared understanding of problems, so that there's room for movement and change in the right ways."
+As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement: "*We actually look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
+This creates that visibility and shared understanding of problems, so that there's room for movement and change in the right ways.*"

 ## The Future of Secure Platform Engineering

 Software development and infrastructure management are evolving, and the role of platform engineering will only become more critical to support it.
 By integrating DevOps and security practices, platform engineering teams can create scalable, secure platforms that empower developers to be more productive and innovate, delivering business value.

-To learn more about building secure, scalable platforms with Pulumi and how our customers are doing it:
+Learn how Pulumi customers build secure, scalable platforms and empower their development teams:

 - **Tivity Health**: [DevSecOps Game-Changer: Security Automation That Delivers Business Results](https://www.pulumi.com/blog/devsecops-strategy-security-automation-tivity-health/)
 - **BMW Group**: [Unified and Programmatic Approach to Infrastructure Management at BMW Using Pulumi](https://www.pulumi.com/blog/unified-programmatic-approach-infrastructure-management-bmw-using-pulumi/)